MHickey2/First_Project/TEST.md

 - Wave (Web Accesability Evaluation tool)   <a name="wave"></a>

   WAVE is a web accesability tool developed by WebAIM.org.
 It provides visual feedback about the accessibility of your web content, it highlights any errors and gives you possible suggestions for improvements.
-After testing it highlighted a couple of issues, including rechecking some of the alt tags, make sure the destination links are evident and advised against justified text as it can be hard on the user's sight.
+After testing it highlighted a couple of issues, including rechecking some of the alt tags, make sure the destination links are evident and advised against justified text as it can be hard on the user's vision.
 I myself prefer justified text but would rather take the user experience in mind.

   <br/>
   <p align ="center">
      <img src="assets/images/readme/wave_test.png"  alt="wave test result"/>